What is a Qui Tam Relator?

 If you are planning on filing a Qui Tam lawsuit, the following information may help you to better understand the basics and ground rules.
 Understanding what is a Qui Tam Relator is critical before hiring an attorney.
+As a government contractor, having the expertise on your team to defend against the qui tam relator’s lawsuit is equally as important.

 When it comes to federal government contracts a Qui Tam lawsuit is analyzed almost the same.
 The difference is that the federal government replaces the “king.”
 Under the Federal False Claims Act (31 U.S.C. §§ 3729 – 3733), a whistleblower, usually an employee, can file a lawsuit on behalf of the federal government, even if he or she can show no personal harm.